-One of the many challenges that companies face is ensuring that hiring managers and leaders understand their employees.
-This in turn will allow them to open up so that their talent belongs to the company and not just themselves.
-To get to this point, regardless of the tool, good leadership is essential in ensuring employees are engaged and keen to learn.
-Understanding the sustainability of talent and helping your organisation’s talent become sustainable itself, whilst transforming, is vital.
-Leaders talk about needing to get a 'talent marketplace', however, the reality is that they need to identify exactly who has access to that talent first.
-It comes down to looking into the future, identifying the aim and working backwards to determine the gaps.
+One of the many opportunities that companies can harness is to ensure that hiring managers and business leaders understand their existing employee skills base.
+Offering visibility is one step, but culturally companies need to drive change and acceptance that talent belongs to the company and not to individuals.
+To get to this point, regardless of the tool, good senior leadership and sponsorship are essential in ensuring employees are engaged and keen to learn.
+Understanding the sustainability of talent and helping your organisation’s talent become sustainable itself, whilst transforming is vital.
+Leaders talk about needing to get a ‘talent marketplace’, however, the reality is that they need to identify exactly who has access to the talent first.
+It comes down to looking to the future, identifying aims and working backwards to determine gaps.

-Many organisations struggle to find the right talent because current models for accessing talent are flawed.
-Firms end up overspending on contractors based on limited data and in return budgets, timing and quality suffer.
-Despite this, firms are now starting to realise the importance of focusing on the work itself before they begin talking about workers, roles and vacancies.
-If leaders and managers can shift their focus and start with the outcome, then everything will change and fall into place.
+Many organisations struggle to find the right talent because current models for accessing talent are flawed and these flaws have been.
+Firms often end up overspending on contractors based on limited data and in return budgets, timing and quality suffer.
+Despite this, firms are now starting to realise the importance of focusing on the work itself before they begin talking about workers, roles and vacancies and the key is to ask ‘what are we trying to achieve?’ instead of ‘who do we want to hire?’ at the very beginning of the process.
+If leaders and managers can shift their focus and start with the outcome in mind, that is the starting point for everything to change.
+Organisations need to ensure they look at tasks as opposed to the traditional role profile.

-Leaders within organisations should create budgets to manage the expenses of recruitment, training, hiring, benefits and salaries, which will help prevent any challenges that may arise which would then act as a barrier to building a stronger workforce.
-Organisations must ensure that they are planning their processes properly as it can reduce labour costs in favour of workforce deployment and flexibility.
 Workforce planning also comes down to the importance of collaboration through culture.
-If leaders can create communities within their organisations and look at the outputs of what they would like to achieve, then they would be able to identify what they can do differently to their standard employment.
+If leaders can create communities within their organisations and look at the outputs of what they need to achieve, then they would be able to identify what they can do differently to their standard employment.